 To get the full benefits of Google Maps, it's not just about having a Google business listing, but how to get your business to rank higher on the list of search results.
-The first page of Google Maps can bring you more calls, more website visitors and more revenue.
+The first page of Google Maps can bring you more calls, more website visitors, and more revenue.
 Here are a few tips on how to get your business to rank higher on Google Maps.

-While Google Maps ranking used to be based on such things as proximity and industry categories, Google is now including other factors into its calculation of rankings.
+While Google Maps ranking used to be based on things such as proximity and industry categories, Google is now including other factors into its calculation of rankings.
 This is good news for small and medium sized businesses whose listings may otherwise be overshadowed by large corporations and chain companies.
-There are several things you can to increase your ranking and market your business on Google Maps.
+There are several things you can do to increase your ranking and effectively market your business on Google Maps.

 The more Google knows about your business, the better it will be able to correctly display your business listing online.
 Make sure that your listing is complete and accurate, including:

-Unless your service is truly terrible, bad reviews tend to be few and far-between.
 To get started, copy your Google review link.
 Go to your Google Maps listing, click "more information" and copy the direct link you find there.
 Share this link over your social media channels to encourage reviews.
 You can also create a landing page on your website that leads directly to your Google Maps listing review form.

 When you first create a Google Maps listing, you have the option of adding a primary industry category to describe your business.
 Your primary category should be the main classification for your business, while the remaining five categories should only be used if it's critical.